- Published on

 Cricbuzz

-I'll confess to never really looking at Cricbuzz but it is another popular site dedicated to cricket news.
-There is a python library for accessing it.
+I'll confess to never really looking at Cricbuzz but it is another popular site dedicated to cricket news and there's a Python library for accessing it.

 pycricbuzz

-I haven't really taken a look at this yet but it does seem to have been updated recently and have quite a few stargazers and forks.
+Although I haven't really looked at it pycricbuzz does seem to have quite a few stargazers and forks.

 Cricsheet